pdqcom/QA-SDET-Test/README.md

 In your private github repo, submit those bug reports to your repo in the github issues.

 ### 2. Update/Create Playwright tests
 We've created a framework of the tests and some of the skills we would like to see.
 Please use typescript and keep a focus on Page Object Model layout while creating these tests.
+You may create any files/folders that you like for organization.

 We also want to see an example of your API testing so we added 3 tests in there using the SWAPI API.
 More info is in the comments of the todo.spec.ts folder of documentation and what tests we want to see.